ketela7/Repl-Project/replit.md

 ## Overview

-This is a Next.js 15 admin dashboard application based on shadcn/ui components, featuring a modern and responsive design with Google OAuth authentication via Supabase.
-The project includes a sophisticated Google Drive file management system that provides intelligent, user-friendly tools for file organization, search, and interaction.
-The application uses TypeScript, ESLint, Tailwind CSS 4.x, and includes comprehensive UI components for building enterprise-grade admin interfaces with integrated cloud storage capabilities.
+This is a Professional Google Drive Management application built with Next.js 15 and shadcn/ui components, featuring a modern and responsive design with Google OAuth authentication via Supabase.
+The project includes a sophisticated file management system that provides intelligent, professional-grade tools for file organization, search, and interaction.
+The application uses TypeScript, ESLint, Tailwind CSS 4.x, and includes comprehensive UI components for building enterprise-grade interfaces with integrated cloud storage capabilities.

 ## System Architecture